orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

    - halt or freeze the computer
    - produce heavy swap
    - lag multitasking
-   - cause data loss with the kernel OOM killer
+   - cause data loss with the kernel (Out Of Memory) OOM killer
    - have random build failures (undeterministic build order problems)

   Halting or slow down could be considered a Denial of Service (DoS).
 See CVSS